Matilde Urrutia

-Neruda built a house in Santiago called "La Chascona", for Urrutia, which served as a secret love den for the two, as news that Neruda was having an affair would not have been received well with the Chilean public.
-In his house there is a painting given to Urrutia by Neruda depicting a two faced Urrutia with her famously long bright red hair.
-What is remarkable about this painting is that one face depicts the Urrutia as the singer the public knew, and the other depicting the lover Neruda knew.
-The painting also has a hidden image; the profile view of Neruda's face hidden in her hair, showing their continuous secret relationship.
+Neruda built a house in Santiago called "La Chascona", for Urrutia, which served as a secret love den for the two, as news that Neruda was having an affair would not have been received well by the Chilean public.
+In his house, there is a portrait of Urrutia painted by Diego Rivera, given to her by Neruda depicting a two-faced Urrutia with her famously long, bright red hair.
+What is remarkable about this painting is that one face depicts Urrutia as the singer the public knew, and the other depicts the lover Neruda knew.
+The painting also has a hidden image; the profile view of Neruda's face is hidden in her hair, showing their continuous secret relationship.